Wellness Visits: The Best Tool to Keep Your Pet Happy and Healthy

 Some pets, particularly active dogs, have a tendency to injure their little feet during their playtime and adventures.
 A quick check of the paw pads and nails will ensure there are no painful rips, chips, or tears that need attention.
 Now would be a good time to get those nails clipped as well!

 The best way to protect your pet from serious preventable illnesses is to make sure they are fully vaccinated.
-Your vet will administer any vaccinations that your pet is due for.
+Your vet will administer any cat and dog vaccinations in Orlando that may be due.
 All pets should get their core vaccines (rabies, DHPP in dogs, and FVRCP in cats), which protect them from the most common and the most dangerous diseases:

 Puppies and kittens should start their combination vaccine series at eight weeks old (or younger) and receive a series of booster shots until fully vaccinated.
 At four months old, both dogs and cats are required to receive a rabies vaccine.
 A periodic booster vaccine (every year or every few years, depending on the vaccine) will keep your pet’s immune system ready to fight.